 PICK UP THE PACE!
-Want to fast-track your career in Medical Billing & Coding?
-This program offers an accelerated option to earn your diploma in about 9 months.
+Want to fast-track your career in Medical Billing and Coding?
+Our accelerated medical billing and coding program allows you to earn your college diploma in as little as 9 months.

 "Since I don't like the sight of blood and my typing skills are excellent, I decided to train to become a medical biller.
 That decision changed my life.
 American Career College helped me get an externship and I was hired upon graduating!"

-ACC's dynamic curriculum is designed to help you become proficient on current industry software, forms and terminology.
-Graduates of this program may pursue entry-level positions such as health claims examiner, claims processor, dental biller or insurance biller.
+American Career College's dynamic medical billing and coding classes and curriculum are designed to help you become proficient on current industry software, forms and terminology.
+Graduates of this program may pursue entry-level positions such as an Insurance Claims and Policy Processing Clerk, or Medical Secretary.

-The goal of our program is to help you graduate with the confidence and qualifications to begin your career as a health claims examiner/medical biller.
+The goal of our school's program is to help you graduate with the confidence and qualifications to begin your career in the field of Medical Billing and Coding.

-The Medical Billing and Coding program is available at the following campuses:
+The accredited Medical Billing and Coding training program is available at the following campus:

 As the medical industry expands, experienced and qualified medical billers and coders will continue to be essential to keeping offices running smoothly.
-With your ACC diploma in Medical Billing and Coding, you can expect to qualify for entry-level positions in:
+With your American Career College diploma in Medical Billing and Coding, you can expect to qualify for entry-level positions in: